ang3lkar/ang3lkar/README.md

 I am Angelos, a polyglot software engineer, based in Athens, Greece.

-When I am not writing and shipping reliable web applications, I like reading about software history and discovering new things while diving into the basics of computer science.
+When I am not writing and shipping reliable web applications, I like reading the history and basics of computer science.

 I am a firm believer of the compound gains of continually fixing the small things.